Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Results

-Energies are definitely lower in the SPE-induced diagrams, since GCR are characterized by a much harder spectrum.
-Additionally, some minor peaks and overlaps are recognized.
-They could be attributed to the random interactions of radiation with matter, which are quite visible due the low energies of solar particles.
-In spite of that, some basic results may be inferred.
+Energies deposited are definitely lower in the SPE-induced diagrams than the GCR-induced ones, since the latter are characterized by a much harder spectrum (though we note that slower particles can have higher damaging effect, as pointed earlier).
+In spite of the low energies, some basic results may be inferred.
 For instance, aluminum seems in all cases to be the worst shielding material, among the ones tested, or, liquid hydrogen indeed maintains the exposure levels at the lowest levels, as expected by eq.
 (1).
-Later on, we focus on the GCR particles, which form the main field on Mars, as explained in Section 2.2.
+Only minor differences are observed in the response of the materials against each one of the three different solar events.
+Next, we focus on the GCR particles, which form the main field on Mars, as explained in Section 2.2.

-We note that results by the GCR ions (Fig. \ref{fig:5}) are compatible with the ones in Fig. \ref{fig:4}-\ref{fig:11}, by the SPEs.
+We note that results by the GCR ions (Fig. \ref{fig:5}) are compatible with the SPEs-related ones in Fig. \ref{fig:4}-\ref{fig:11}.
 Again, liquid hydrogen poses as the best attenuator, since it reduces roughly almost to half the absorbed doses in comparison with the other materials.
 The rest of them have an intermediate behavior, reducing radiation to about a third of the situation of no shielding at all.
 Our results are in agreement with \cite{Ortiz:2015,Durante:2014}, which also simulate the passive shielding performance on the Martian field.
-In order of energy decrease, materials are ranked as: liquid hydorgen, polyethylene, water, carbon fiber, polyethylene, aluminum.
+In order of energy decrease, materials are ranked as: liquid hydrogen, polyethylene, water, carbon fiber, regolith, aluminum.
 Even the differences between the curves of the simulated materials in Fig. \ref{fig:5} are almost identical with the respective differences in the plots of Fig. 3 of \cite{Ortiz:2015}.
 As mentioned above, the statistical error in the simulations is about 0.3\%, and thus, we can confidently assume that these deviations (at minimum $\sim$1-2\%) do not come from the random nature of the Monte Carlo calculations, but illustrate the particular behavior of each material against radiation instead.